Virgin Bet Cheltenham Offers 2025 | Virgin Free Bets, Boosts & Free Spins

 The best of the Virgin Bet Cheltenham offers is their money back special on certain races, with bettors able to claim up to £20 back in free bets if their horse loses.

-The offer will run on all four days of the festival, with Virgin Bet announcing the money back race 48 hours in advance.
+The offer will run on all four days of the festival and will be available on the following races:

-Bettors then simply need to stake between £1 and £20 on the selected race and if their horse doesn’t win, they’ll get a refund.

 The free bets will be issued within two hours of the wager being settled and can be used on any market on the Virgin Bet sportsbook.